gaco79/wordpress-foundation5-base-theme/README.md

 # Wordpress Foundation 5 Base Theme

-This is a base theme to start your own Wordpress theme utilising the marvellousness of Zurb's Foundation 5.
+This is a base theme to start your own [Wordpress](http://wordpress.org) theme utilising the marvellousness of [Zurb's Foundation 5](http://foundation.zurb.com/).
 The files provided are the minimum necessary for a working Wordpress theme.

-The project makes use of Bower, Gulp and libsass.
-It should compile very quickly and be easy to maintain with upgrades in future.
+The project makes use of Bower and Gulp.
+It should compile very quickly, using libsass for SCSS, and be easy to maintain with upgrades in future.

 ## Important Notes

-This branch of the project is being developed to use Gulp instead of Grunt as the build system.
+The `dev` branch of the project is being developed to use Gulp instead of Grunt as the build system.
 This will probably be implemented in the master branch as of v0.4.0.

 Due to major upgrades to TinyMCE between WordPress 3.8 and 3.9, the [responsiveimage] shortcode will not work correctly with versions of WordPress earlier than 3.9.